nukabo/error-to-prompt-public/README.md

 ## Contributing

 Contributions are welcome!
-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) (coming soon) for guidelines on how to submit code changes, bug reports, or feature requests.
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to submit code changes, bug reports, or feature requests.

 ## License